canada-ca/canada-ca.github.io/_drafts/measure_task_success.md

 Findability = measure of whether the participant reached the target page(s) designed for the task, either via search or navigation
 Task Completion = measure of whether the participant derived the correct solution to the task, either on the target page or on another page.

+Findability | Completion | Explanation
+--- | --- | ---
+Success | Success |  Found a target page and derived the correct answer Success | Failure |  Found a target but didn't derive the answer Failure | Success |  Didn't find a target but did find & derive correct answer elsewhere on the site Failure | Failure |  Didn't find target or an answer

 Coding Success and Findability separately gives more latitude to be accurate and consistent in our coding, especially when people search to find the answers.
-You have to come to terms that Search is a valid way to find answers – with the health tasks, we know most people arrive via Google, so clearly, it is valid.

-Assessing Findability: Target pages - declare them up front before testing, when designing the task scenario, like registering a hypothesis.
-Should reflect the page *designed* to answer the task.

-Assessing Task completion: this includes GUESSING – have to look at the non-target page found, see why they selected the correct answer- if the content doesn’t actually address the task ,then it’s a guess and a fail.

-Therefore there are 4 possibilities that address your scenarios below:
-Findability | Completion | Example
---- | --- | ---
-Success | Success |  Person found a target page and derived the correct answer Success | Failure |  Person found the target page but failed to derive the correct answer Failure | Success |  Person failed to find the target but found & derived the correct answer elsewhere on the site Failure | Failure |  Person failed to find target or answer

-So if the Guide has the content that does help them understand and derive the correct answer, the task is successful, but the findability is not.
+Findability requires that the team declare target pages prior to the testing for a particular task scenario.
+The path and the target pages are usually the ones designed to hold the answer to the task, although in some cases, the design may not have been well-thought-out prior to testing.
+In a sense, the team is stating and pre-registering their hypothesis about the path to successfully completing the task.

+Examples: for

+Coding task completion is somewhat simpler once findability is broken out.
+If the person is on the target page, and derives the correct answer (which in many cases just requires reading), they're coded as correct.
+On non-target pages though, the coding requires a little more work if the participant chooses the correct answer.
+Usually we review the video to see if the page they had reached does directly answer the task, in which case they are coded as successful.
+More often, the page they find doesn't address the answer in enough detail, and people just guess the correct answer, which we code as a task completetion failure.